tlichten/vagrant-devstack-manila-vsim/README.md

 $ sudo touch /mnt/share/hello_world
 ```
 - To access the Horizon dashboard, point your browser to http://192.168.10.30.
 The admin credentials are username admin, password devstack.
 The demo credentials are username demo, password devstack
-- As the demo user you can create a share network on your private network, and then create a share on that share network.
-- TODO: Explain usage in greater detail
 - When done, you can destroy the entire environment.
 Run:
 ```bash
 $ vagrant destroy